Tanbouz/codepipeline-s3-deploy/readme.md

 #### Limitations & Notes
 * Etag / md5 checking doesn't work on server side encrypted objects.
-* You can't create a pipeline in CodePipeline without having at least a CodeDeploy or CodeBuild stage (in case you want to pipe S3 source direct to this function)
+* You can't create a pipeline in CodePipeline without having at least a CodeDeploy or CodeBuild stage (in case you want to pipe S3 source direct to this function) but you can workaround it by creating a CodeBuild stage as the last stage then "Disable transition" through the arrow between stages in CodePipeline's console.
 * AWS Application Repository - you have to manually add missing IAM permissions included in `template.yml` but not `template-sam.yml` for CodePipeline (until a AWS SAM bug is fixed) and optionally for CloudFront if you wish to use invalidation.
 * Limit S3 IAM permissions if using `template.yml` from Resource "*" to ARNs of the buckets used.